mudithaweeerarathna/Stored-Procedures-SQL-Server/README.md

   file to execute queries successfully.
 </ul>

-## #Branch Create-Table
+## Create-Table #Branch
-First we create the tables needed for this stored procedure blog post example.
-The queries needed for this table creation are in the #branch Table-Creation We create Two tables for this repository named as [User] and [UserBankAccount].
-Table Structure looks like follows
+The create table branch contains the queries that are needed to create the table.
+There are two files named User.sql and UserBankAccount.sql that contain two queries that are used to create the tables in the database.
+These two files contain just the queries that are needed to create the tables; they are not stored procedures.
+These two tables are just two tables that are used to store user details and the user’s bank details within a database.

 <h4>User Table</h4>
-User table holds the detils of the user in the system.
-There are four columns in the table and Id is the primary key of this table while it's set to the auto increment one by one when user data is entered into the table.
+The [user] table contains four columns, just as shown as follows: Id is the primary key of the user table, and it is set to auto-increment the value when a record is inserted into the table. <br>

 | Id  | Name    | Age| DateOfBirth |
 |-----|---------|----|-------------|